Stranger from paradise

 We hear from actual legislation regarding child chimney sweepers in 1788 in London, then a verse from the SONGS OF EXPERIENCE version of THE CHIMNEY SWEEPER and finally from Blake himself.

-William and Catherine are sunbathing in the privacy of their walled-in garden when Catherine shares her sorrow at not being able to have children.
-The scene ends with a surprise visit from Robert, which catches everyone off guard, and after some roughhousing between the two brothers, Robert collapses, unable to breathe.
+William and Catherine are sunbathing in the privacy of their walled-in garden when they share an unspoken sorrow with each other.
+The scene ends with a surprise visit from Robert which catches everyone off guard, and after some roughhousing between the two brothers, Robert collapses in his brother’s arms.

-William, suffering with the loss of his brother and the strains of an almost complete rejection of all of his work by the leaders of art and culture in London, lashes out in a blind rage at Catherine.
+William, suffering with the loss of his brother and the strains of an almost complete rejection of all of his work by the social and cultural world of London, lashes out at Catherine.

 Considered one of the greatest poems ever written.
 The poet looks at all of the pain and suffering in the world and wonders, without judgement, what immortal hand could have created this.